 Two options are offered for the Bachelor of Arts degree: the General Option and the Prelaw Option.
-The 38-unit General Option is designed for students who desire a well-rounded philosophical education including those considering graduate study in philosophy, medicine, or theology.
-The Prelaw Option combines 38 units of philosophy courses with 9 units of courses from other disciplines to form a sound basis for the study of law.
+The 39-unit General Option is designed for students who desire a well-rounded philosophical education including those considering graduate study in philosophy, medicine, or theology.
+The Prelaw Option combines 39 units of philosophy courses with 9 units of courses from other disciplines to form a sound basis for the study of law.
 This option emphasizes development of the analytical thinking skills needed for the study of law as well as critical understanding of the human institutions and values with which the law deals.
-Current Degree Requirement Worksheets and "Graduation Roadmaps" are available online:
+Current Degree Requirement Worksheets are available online:

 All students who began before Fall 2016 have the option of completing under the Quarter or Semester System.
 Students who begin Fall 2016 are under Semesters.

 For further information, contact one of the department's advisors.

 Expected learning outcomes for undergraduate programs focus on (a) knowledge of philosophy, and (b) acquisition of the interpretive, analytic and critical skills of philosophical inquiry, including the ability to construct and evaluate arguments.

 - Knowledge of some of the major philosophical texts in the history of Western philosophy.

 - Knowledge of some of the main currents and issues in contemporary philosophy—for example, in metaphysics, epistemology, logic, philosophy of language, philosophy of mind, philosophy of science, philosophy of law, ethics, political philosophy, and aesthetics.

 - Knowledge of the fundamentals of logic and critical thinking.

 - The ability to understand, analyze, and critically evaluate complex arguments and theories.

 - The ability to identify and critically evaluate the underlying presuppositions of methodologies, theories, and arguments in various areas, e.g., science, law, religion, and public policy.